shubhanjal44/tej-india/PROJECT_SUMMARY.md

 ## 🎯 Executive Summary

-SkillSwap India is a **comprehensive skill-sharing platform** that connects people who want to learn new skills with those willing to teach, facilitating meaningful skill exchanges across India.
+Tej India is a **comprehensive skill-sharing platform** that connects people who want to learn new skills with those willing to teach, facilitating meaningful skill exchanges across India.
 The platform is now **100% complete** and **production-ready** with all core features, advanced capabilities, comprehensive documentation, and post-launch planning in place.

 ### Key Achievements
 - ✅ **48-week development roadmap completed**